ScilifelabDataCentre/dds_web/README.md

 At the time of writing, much of the functionality will not work with the defaults.
 Please see the _Production_ section below for how to set what you need.

+### Setting up users

+When you first initialise the database, a user with admin privileges will be automatically created.
+You can log in with the username `admin` and the password `password`.
+Once logged in, you can create user accounts and start to use the system.

 ### Database changes

 If the database is modified, you will need to rebuild the containers from scratch.